Newsletter — Issue 2

 Lou Oggiani served on the Southern Berkshire Ambulance Squad board for many years.

 We are deeply saddened by the passing of Lou Oggiani, a longtime friend and supporter of Southern Berkshire Ambulance Squad.
 Lou served on our board for many years and was a steadfast advocate for quality emergency medical care in South County.
 His wisdom, his humor, and his commitment to this community will be missed.
-Our thoughts are with his family.

 SBA Director of Training AJ Anderson works with paramedics and EMTs when not on a call.

-We Donated an AED to Camp Hi-Rock
+Presenting an AED to Camp Hi-Rock

 Board member John Halbreich and COO Kevin Wall present an AED to Camp Hi-Rock.